-What will probably persuade most homeowners to try air conditioning units with higher SEER ratings is the fact that it has a huge impact on energy use.
+What will persuade most homeowners to try AC units with higher SEER ratings is the fact that it lowers your energy bills.
 As the SEER ratings are based on the cooling power and energy input of the unit, it accurately reflects the best performance of the unit for the least energy used.

 Friendliness to the environment

 Green energy advocates will be delighted by the fact that higher SEER-rating units consume less energy.
 This lower energy consumption results in lesser greenhouse gas emissions and lesser fossil fuels that will be burned for electricity.
 Who says you can’t be comfortable and be friendly to Mother Earth, right?